BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 The rule is always the same:

-> Don't name the most iconic card of the matchup.
-Name the card that beats your line.
+> Don't name to hit.
+Name the card that beats you.

 ## Counters and Tempo Plays